 Finally, late in the 13th century, a magistrate of the Yuan Dynasty named Wang Chen created and mass-produced a series of books on agriculture called the Nung Shu, circa 1297, using moveable type, which allowed for great speed and mass production.
 Some of the books printed with Wang Chen’s processes actually made it to Europe.
 And, ironically, they detailed many other Chinese inventions that were later attributed to Europeans.

-The printing press—beginning with the earliest efforts of monks who painstakingly carved each Chinese letter into metal—altered the DNA of human relationships and knowledge and sparked revolutions in countless dimensions of human life, the reverberations of which are still felt today.
+The printing press—beginning with the earliest efforts of Chinese monks who painstakingly carved each character into metal—altered the DNA of human relationships and knowledge and sparked revolutions in countless dimensions of human life, the reverberations of which are still felt today.